bcrodrigo/OpenDDA_output_parsing/README.md

 5. `plot_ellipse_parameters.py`

-- Plots Amplitude, Degree of polarization, ellipticity and azimuth for a given incident polarization state
+- Plots Amplitude, Degree of polarization, ellipticity and azimuth for a given incident polarization state, from the npz file generated with `calculate_pol_ellipse_parameters.py`
 - The plots are saved as png and svg files